jasonbayton/11ty/_src/projects/package-search/index.md

 PACKAGE SEARCH offers organisations and private individuals alike a simple, efficient way of viewing <span id="dynamic_word">installed applications</span>.

-A core USP of PACKAGE SEARCH is the ability to view applications _not available for the current user_.
+A core USP (unique selling point) of PACKAGE SEARCH is the ability to view applications _not available for the current user_.
 In other words, applications disabled predominantly by the Android Enterprise managed provisioning flow.
-This applies both for company owned, fully managed devices, as well as offering visibility into system applications not enabled within a personally owned work profile deployment, allowing organisations to deploy PACKAGE SEARCH under any deployment scenario knowing all applications - enabled, disabled, and unavailable, will be present within the app.
+This applies both for company-owned fully managed devices, as well as offering visibility into system applications not enabled within a personally owned work profile deployment, allowing organisations to deploy PACKAGE SEARCH under any deployment scenario knowing all applications - enabled, disabled, and unavailable, will be present within the app.

 ## Who is PACKAGE SEARCH for?